kaliatech/website-kaliatech/content/blogposts/2022/20220211-ref-scrum-points.md

 category: misc
 ---

-# Thoughts on Scrum
+There are my notes regarding Scrum processes for software development.
+I've written some variant of these notes for multiple companies, primarily to establish guidelines around point estimates for teams that are new to Scrum.

-These are my own notes regarding scrum processes for software development.
 I am not an expert on Agile or Scrum practices.
-I've written some variant of these notes for multiple companies, and I decided to post here for future reference.
-These are informal, include some opinions, and some arbitrary nomenclature.
-These are meant only as guidelines to facilitate discussion, because every environment and team is different.
-Some teams will be fine with coarse, sprint long, stories, and other teams will need subtask granularity.
+Every team and project is different.
+I believe that software dev teams should strive for self-management and keep ceremony to a minimum.
+But, it takes time for a team to learn to work together, and guidelines like these can help get started.

 ## Contents